espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

   - A 32-bit Buffer Status Quadlet specifying details of the transfer, and also reports the status of the transfer on completion.
 The Buffer Status Quadlet has bits to specify whether the QTD should generate an interrupt and/or halt the channel on completion.
   - A 32-bit pointer to the data buffer containing the data payload for OUT transfers, or an empty buffer used to store the data payload for IN transfers.

 - The data payload of each QTD can be larger than the MPS (Maximum Packet Size) of its target endpoint.
-The DWC_OTG hardware will automatically handle splitting of the transfer into multiple transactions.
+The DWC_OTG hardware automatically handles splitting of the transfer into multiple transactions.
 - Multiple QTDs can be placed into a single QTD List.
 A channel will then execute each QTD in the list automatically, and optionally loop back around if configured to do so.
 - Before a channel starts data transfer, it is configured with a QTD list (and QTD list length).
 Once the channel is enabled, USB transfers are executed automatically by the hardware.
 - A channel can generate interrupts (configurable) on completion of a particular QTD, or an entire QTD list.